Contents

 Exceptions the Other Way Around

 Abstract: When discussing exceptions, there is a focus on when to throw an exception and how to propagate it.
-But little attention is given to how to recover from an exception.
-By looking at error handling from what it means to recover from a mistake, we can understand the requirements to handle exceptions correctly.
-We’ll see the technique of shifting perspectives is more broadly helpful in developing usable operations and types.
+However, little attention is given to how to recover from an exception.
+By looking at error handling and what it means to recover from an error, we can understand the requirements to handle exceptions correctly.
+We’ll see that shifting perspective helps develop usable operations and types.

 Note: Talk presented at C++Now 2022.
 The slides here contain minor corrections, 2022-05-05